netdata/netdata/docs/guides/deploy/ansible.md

 [returns](https://docs.ansible.com/ansible/latest/reference_appendices/common_return_values.html#changed) whether each
 task results in a changed, failure, or was skipped entirely.

 The task to install Netdata will take a few minutes per node, so be patient!
-Once the playbook reaches the claiming task, your nodes start populating your Space in Netdata Cloud.
+Once the playbook reaches the connect to Cloud task, your nodes start populating your Space in Netdata Cloud.

 ## What's next?